xd009642/xd-tts/slides/what_is_speech.typ

   - We can break a word into a few different units:
     - Letters (graphemes)
     - Syllables
-    - Phonemes - language specific sound that disambiguates words.
-Can include things like pitch
+    - Phonemes - language specific sound that forms words
     - Phones - smallest unit of speech
 ]

 #slide[
   == Phonemes

-  - The words crab and cram are a single syllable, but they sound different
+  - The words crab and cram are a single syllable
+  - They are multiple phonemes kɹæb vs kɹæm
+  - Using phonemes we can see what sounds are same and different
-  - IPA is a common phoneme alphabet but some speech applications use ARPABET
+  - IPA is a common phoneme alphabet but we'll use ARPABET
-  - CMU dict is an open source ARPABET pronunciation dictionary ]
+  - CMU dict is an open source ARPABET dictionary
+]

 #slide[